DPDK/dpdk/doc/guides/nics/enic.rst

 - DPDK suite should be configured based on the user's decision to use VFIO or UIO framework
-- If the vNIC device(s) to be used is bound to the kernel mode Ethernet driver (enic), use 'ifconfig' to bring the interface down.
-The dpdk-devbind.py tool can then be used to unbind the device's bus id from the enic kernel mode driver.
+- If the vNIC device(s) to be used is bound to the kernel mode Ethernet driver use 'ifconfig' to bring the interface down.
+The dpdk-devbind.py tool can then be used to unbind the device's bus id from the ENIC kernel mode driver.
 - Bind the intended vNIC to vfio-pci in case the user wants ENIC PMD to use VFIO framework using dpdk-devbind.py.
 - Bind the intended vNIC to igb_uio in case the user wants ENIC PMD to use